-If through no fault of your own your pay level is reduced, you can apply for the higher rate of pay to be protected for pension purposes.
+If through no fault of your own your pay level is reduced and you have two years qualifying service, you can apply for the higher rate of pay to be protected for pension purposes.
 You must do this within three months of your pay reducing.
 When you leave, your benefits to the date of reduction will be based on this rate of pay, or your rate of pay at retirement (whichever is the higher amount).
+There is also a facility to protect your pension if you wish to step down to a less demanding job.
+Please see page 31 regarding Voluntary protection of pay.